Activating your Westpac business credit or debit card

 Enhance your card security

 Your card is already protected by a range of security measures including 24/7 Fraud Protection.
-All you need to worry about is signing the back of it.
+For additional security, please sign the back of the card as soon as you receive it.

 Consider setting up recurring payments